tcort/wkhtmltox/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Secret Sauce

+The trick this package uses to make `wkhtmltopdf` run faster is to spawn several instances of `wkhtmltopdf` with the `--read-args-from-stdin` argument and then use one of those instances when a rendering request is made.
+At render time, this saves the time it takes to spawn and initialize `wkhtmltopdf`, which can be quite significant.

 ## Failed Attempts